Today, you are going to learn 5 safety strategies that will help you minimize risk and stay safe in the new normal.

 This precedent is used by nurses and doctors in the medical field.
 It’s practiced in nursing, in the ICU, and in surgery rooms to reduce the risk of infection.
 Biologists use the aseptic technique to make cell cultures in laboratories.
 And engineers like me use it in cleanrooms to make advanced nanotechnlogy.

-You can apply this same practice in your day-to-day to decrease your exposure to the novel coronavirus, and thus reduce your risk of infection.
+You can apply this same practice in your day-to-day cleaning and disinfecting to decrease your exposure to the novel coronavirus, and thus reduce your risk of infection.

 There is intensive in-depth training involved to master the sterile technique.
 While the specific tactics are different in each field, the strategy and principles are the same.